-He has previously held senior and executive management roles with a number of companies including Rock Australia Mining & Civil Pty Ltd, Carnegie Minerals PLC and with ASX listed Montezuma Mining Company Ltd where he was CEO.
+Mike has previously held other senior and executive management roles with several companies, including Rock Australia Mining & Civil Pty Ltd, Carnegie Minerals PLC, and with ASX listed Montezuma Mining Company Ltd where he was the Chief Executive Officer until April 2015.
+In addition, he served for 3 years on the board of Cape Care, a not-for-profit aged care provider in Western Australia.

 Mike is a member of the Australian Institute of Company Directors and the Australian Institute of Mining and Metallurgy.
-Mike is currently serving as Managing Director of Golden State Mining Limited as well as serving on the board of Cape Care.

-During the past three years Michael Moore has not served as a director of any other ASX listed company.
+During the past three years, with the exception of Golden State Mining Limited as noted above, Michael Moore has not served as a director of any other ASX listed companies.